 Swimmer's Ear Unveiled: Understanding the Silent Threat

-While swimming is often associated with relaxation and fitness, it also carries the risk of a lesser-known menace: swimmer's ear.
-This common condition, known medically as otitis externa, can wreak havoc on ear health if left untreated.
+While swimming is often associated with relaxation and fitness, it can also carry the risk of a lesser-known but significant menace: swimmer's ear.
+Known medically as otitis externa, swimmer's ear is a condition that can wreak havoc on ear health if left untreated.
 In this article, we'll dive into the depths of swimmer's ear, shedding light on its causes, symptoms, and potential complications to raise awareness about this silent threat lurking in the water.

 Causes of Swimmer's Ear: